mitsuba-renderer/drjit/README.rst

 <https://en.wikipedia.org/wiki/Rod_of_Asclepius>`_.
 Differentiable rendering
 algorithms are growing beyond our control in terms of conceptual and implementation-level complexity.
-A doctor is a person, who can offer help in such a time of great need. *Dr.Jit* tries to fill this role to to improve the well-being of differentiable rendering researchers.
+A doctor is a person, who can offer help in such a time of great need. *Dr.Jit* tries to fill this role to improve the well-being of differentiable rendering researchers.

 *Dr.Jit* is the successor of the `Enoki